1Birdo/BotnetGoV2/README.md

   </tr>
 </table>

-## 🚫[  **API server / Usage**  ]
+## API Server and Usage

-If you are look for the API section please check the bottom of the 'Readme.md'
+For API documentation, see the bottom of this readme.

-## 🖥️ PuTTY
+## PuTTY Version
-For the PuTTY variant of this project, please refer to my Alternatives Project for the supported version.
-The only difference lies in how communication is handled and how the bots are managed.
-The Current PuTTY varient of BotnetGoV2 is privated due to some abuse.

----
+An alternative PuTTY-based variant exists in a separate project.
+The primary differences are in communication protocols and bot management.
+The PuTTY variant is currently private.

-## ✨ Key Features
+## Key Features

-*   **High-Performance:** Built with Go for speed and concurrency.
+* High-performance implementation built with Go for concurrent operations
-*   **Secure by Design:** Enforces TLS 1.3, hashed credentials, and JWT for secure sessions.
+* TLS 1.3 enforcement with bcrypt password hashing and JWT session management
-*   **Role-Based Access Control (RBAC):** Fine-grained permissions for different user levels.
+* Role-Based Access Control (RBAC) with granular permissions
-*   **Powerful Attack Suite:** A comprehensive set of Layer 4 and Layer 7 attack methods.
+* Comprehensive Layer 4 and Layer 7 attack methods
-*   **Real-Time Monitoring:** Live diagnostics and health status of all connected bots.
+* Real-time monitoring and diagnostics for connected bots

-## 💻 Getting Started: The Operator Terminal
+## Operator Terminal

-As an operator, you'll interact with the C&C system through a secure terminal interface.
-Here are the commands you'll use to manage the botnet and send tasks.
+Operators interact with the C&C system through a secure terminal interface using the following commands.

-## 🖥️ Bot Closeups
+## Bot Screenshots
 <table>
   <tr>
     <td><img src="https://github.com/user-attachments/assets/643b539a-a641-4aaa-883c-fe5d69f040a3" width="100%"/></td>